-The deities of Liber AL are, at least in one sense (if not wholly), archetypes and symbols of metaphysical, natural, mystical, spiritual, and/or psychological principles or processes, as I indicated before.
+The three primary deities, or neteru, of Liber AL are, at least in one sense (if not wholly), archetypes and symbols of metaphysical, natural, mystical, spiritual, and/or psychological principles or processes, as I indicated before.
 In another sense, they are very real, suffusing our reality and potentially conscious (as exalted as they are) of our invocations, prayers, and other gestures toward them:

 Nuit, sometimes known as “Our Lady of the Stars” or the “Lady of the Starry Heaven,” represents infinite space, “and the infinite stars thereof,” matter, the Hermetic All (everything), infinity generally, being and to-be, and the Absolute (or absolute or fundamental reality) in a philosophical sense, generally.
 She is all potential—all potential for both being and experience.
 She is all that is, was, will be, can be, will not be, and cannot be, together as a totality.
 Her circumference is everywhere and center (Hadit) is nowhere.